 How to move cheaply?
 If you already own a truck or trailer, a full do-it-yourself move is the most affordable option.

 You can complete the move without any professional help by enlisting friends and family to assist with loading, transportation, and unloading.
-This option works best for short-distance moves with fewer belongings.
+This option works best for short-distance moves with minimal belongings.

 Pros: